OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Whale.md

 ## Narwhal

-15’ long, intelligent, magical whales with grey to white skin and an 8’ long, spiralling horn on their nose.
+15’ long, intelligent, magical whales with grey to white skin and an 8’ long, spiraling horn on their nose.
 Live independent and secretive lives in arctic waters.

 ------